Sofi-tofi/My-First-AaRdApPeL-Genome-Project/README.md

 datetime
 itertools

-An env folder is avaliable:
-my_papa_world

-The django project was tested in Ubuntu 22
+#The django project was tested in Ubuntu 22

-Instructions:

-download the folder env
-open a shell in env folder
-activate the env with:
-source my_papa_world/bin/activate
+#Instructions:

 download the folder my_tennis_club open a shell in my_tennis_club folder